jimmygizmo/bedrock-gis/README.md

 This section will soon get a lot of detailed and valuable information for Bedrock developers.

-I use Pyenv for my virtual environments and this project containers a .python-version file specifying a virtual environment from Pyenv with the name 've.bedrock' so I recommend you use all that and will provide good instructions soon.
+I use Pyenv for my virtual environments and this project containers a .python-version file specifying a virtual environment from Pyenv with the name 've.gis' so I recommend you use all that and will provide good instructions soon.

-When you create ve.bedrock with Pyenv you want to use Python version 3.10.9 to match the Python image Bedrock uses in the running container. (see bedrock/Dockerfile).
+When you create ve.gis with Pyenv you want to use Python version 3.10.9 to match the Python image Bedrock uses in the running container. (see bedrock/Dockerfile).
 You will want to use the requirements-pinned.txt file so that all of your module versions in your local development environemt matches those in your deployed app.

     > pyenv install 3.10.9

-    > pyenv virtualenv 3.10.9 ve.bedrock
+    > pyenv virtualenv 3.10.9 ve.gis

     For the best Python installs/upgrades, always upgrade pip and setuptools in a fresh virtual environment.